The Westminster lensMP · Conservative and Unionist Party · Sitting since 6 May 2010

 4 Oct 2024·Department for Environment, Food and Rural Affairs·Answered

-Food and Rural Affairs, what the total proceeds of fines on water companies have been since the Treasury announcement on 30 November 2022 that they would be reserved for river restoration; and how much has been spent for this purpose.
+Food and Rural Affairs, what the total proceeds of fines on water companies have been since the Treasury announcement on 30 November 2022 that they would be reserved for river restoration; and how much has be

 The Water Restoration Fund, which launched in April this year, is reinvesting water company environmental fines and penalties into projects to improve the water environment.
 A total of £11 million has been made available for local projects …read full →